 The project is co-organized by VolTra and Hong Kong PHAB Association (PHAB).
-PHAB is dedicated to promote equal rights and opportunities for all and mutual respect for each other despite differences, VolTra hopes to bring this message to our workcampers, both local and international, as well.
-Workcampers may gain valuable insights on problems and difficulties regarding inequality in Hong Kong for the disables, and what actions they can take to help promote and foster a barrier-free environment for those who are physically or socially disadvantageous.
+PHAB is dedicated to promoting equal rights and opportunities for all and mutual respect for each other despite our differences.
+VolTra hopes to bring this message to our workcampers, both local and international as well.
+Workcampers may gain valuable insights on problems and difficulties regarding inequality in Hong Kong for the disabled, and what actions they can take to help promote and foster a barrier-free environment for those who are at a physical or social disadvantage.

 Pokfulam PHAB Camp

 Dormitories in Pokfulam PHAB Camp by PHAB.
 Food will be served.

 1. Promote the concept of a community that integrates both people with and without disabilities

 2. Enhance the workcampers’ understanding of the challenges and difficulties physically challenged individuals may encounter in their daily lives